Do’s and don’ts for a good user test

 You need quantitative and qualitative methods.

-When it comes to research, this isn’t a question of either-or.
-You shouldn’t choose between quantitative and qualitative research.
+When it comes to user research, this isn’t a question of either-or.
 You need both.

 Quantitative methods will show you where the largest problems are and how many people are affected by them.
-Qualitative methods will provide you answer to the question: why.
+Qualitative methods can help you understand why something is a problem.

 3. There’s no U in UX without users